There’s a friend in mind as I write this. She’s more sister than friend. She’s more family than my blood siblings.

 16. You Can Be Your Real Self Around Them

-A true friend will be totally accepting of who you are – the good, the bad and the ugly.
+One of the often overlooked characteristics of a good friend is that they are accepting of who you are – the good, the bad and the ugly.
 Because of this, you feel totally comfortable around them and can let every little aspect of your personality out.

 Whether it’s the way you do a little dance when you’re happy or the impulsive nature of your drunken self, you don’t feel the need to hold back when you’re in their company.